drsanti/temporal-repository/G3-BLUE/Questions.md

 - Takes/receives one parameter named "maximum".
 This parameter represents the maximum possible value of generated data.

-- Randomly generates 55 points/items of real numbers in the range of [-5.0, maxVal] (-5.0 to the value defined by the "maxVal").
+- Randomly generates 55 points/items of real numbers in the range of [-5.0, maximum] (-5.0 to the value defined by the "maximum").

 - Returns an array of generated data.